Vikas-saroj/Digital-Clock-using-Python/README.md

-  ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Vikas-saroj/Digital-Clock-using-Python/blob/main/LICENSE) file for details.

 ## 📢 Acknowledgements

 - This project uses the Tkinter library for the graphical user interface.
 - Inspired by various Tkinter clock examples available online.

 ## 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to be, learn, inspire, and create.
 Any contributions you make are greatly appreciated.